Panthers score 3 in 2nd period, halt Bruins win streak at 7

 Florida entered on a three-game winless streak, with losses in four of its previous five games.

+”We haven’t harped on it a lot, but (we have had problems with) turnovers and taking too many minor penalties,” Boston coach Jim Montgomery said. ”I thought the first period was a really good period, and the second – until they scored the second goal – I thought we were carrying play again.”

 NOTES: The Florida Panthers started last season with 11 consecutive home wins, tying the NHL record set by the Chicago Blackhawks in 1963.
-Boston, which returns home to face Carolina on Friday, has a chance to set the record as it has won its first 11 at home this season.
-Florida lost its bid to set the record last December when it lost in Sunrise to the expansion Seattle Kraken. .
+Boston, which returns home to face Carolina on Friday, has a chance to set the record as it has won its first 11 at home this season. .
 Boston forward Craig Smith played in his 800th NHL game on Wednesday night.
-Ekblad recorded his 100th NHL goal. .
-Florida was charged with two, four-minute high-sticking calls: Lundell in the second and Eetu Luostarinen in the third.
-Both came during Boston power plays, giving the Bruins a 5-on-3 advantage.
+Ekblad recorded his 100th NHL goal.

 UP NEXT